 There are plenty of vegetables, herbs, flowers, and fruit that are well adapted for life in warm and dry conditions.
 Plants that naturally grow in these sorts of climates come with specific features that help them retain water.

 Plants are constantly losing water through pores on their leaves.
-The water is pulled up into the roots and through the plant by capillary action as plants do not have any other means to draw water up.
-Plants that generally live in hot dry places will usually have one of the following adaptations:
+This happens when water is pulled up into the roots and then through the plant by capillary action.
+As plants do not have any other means to draw water up, they must lose some water through their leaves to enable them to draw up more water through their roots.
+Because of this, plants that generally live in hot, dry places will usually have one of the following adaptations:

 - Fewer pores on their leaves so less water is lost.

 - A waxy cuticle.
 A waxy layer that covers the pores on the leaves, reducing water loss.